Wednesday, November 25, 2020

 Did Jesus mention hell?

+Jesus talks about hell more than other figure in the Bible.
 A term often translated “hell” when spoken by Jesus in the New Testament is “Gehenna.”
 Gehenna was once the Valley of the Son of Hinnom, and became a synonym for abomination and wickedness.
 It was there that two of Judah’s most wicked kings, Ahaz and Manasseh, sacrificed their children to the false god Molech.
 Gehenna became a place for burning refuse, a landfill, and in Jewish apocalyptic literature, a synonym for hell itself.
 In the ninth chapter of Mark’s account, Jesus, speaking to Jews who would be familiar with the connotation of the name of the valley, says that the fire of hell (“Gehenna”) “shall never be quenched.”
 Also in this chapter, Jesus quotes from Isaiah 66:24, describing a worm that does not die, and a fire that is not quenched.

 Jesus also describes eternal torment in His condemnation of those who proclaimed Him but did not love Him: And these will go away into everlasting punishment, but the righteous into eternal life” (Matthew 25:46).